specify/specify-tools/README.md

 /*
  * PROGRAMS
  *
- * a - show strings that do not have any characters from their language (useful when English string was copied and shown as Ukrainian)
+ * a - show strings that do not have any characters from their language
- * b - show strings that exist only for English language (useful to find strings that are not localized yet, for example, if some strings were added recently)
+ * b - show strings that exist only for english language
- * c - show strings that are in a different case from the one used in the English string (useful for winding typos and cases when Google Translate mixes the character case)
+ * c - show strings that are in a different case from the one used in the English string
- * d - detect the same language used more than once for the same language (finds if any key has several strings for the same language)
+ * d - detect the same language used more than once for the same language
- * e - detect non localized strings that were localized elsewhere (show keys that do not have a localized string, yet the localized string was present for other keys)
+ * e - detect non localized strings that were localized elsewhere
+ * f - strings start with different numbers/special characters
+ * g - strings end   with different numbers/special characters
  *
  * */
 ```